IFI funded projects

-In 2017–18, our investment supported an assessment of the NorSask Forest Products site regarding an upgrade of the complex to decrease manufacturing costs, improve product quality and reduce fibre waste.
+From 2017 to 2018, our investment supported an assessment of the NorSask Forest Products site regarding an upgrade of the complex to decrease manufacturing costs, improve product quality and reduce fibre waste.

 Our 2019 investment of $3 million will enhance efficiency and reduce energy consumption while sustaining hundreds of jobs and driving economic growth in the region.

-Read more about our investments to enhance safety, capacity and production efficiencies and modernize with upgrades and innovative technologies the NorSask Forest Products facility.
+Read more about our investments to enhance safety, capacity and production efficiencies and modernize with upgrades and innovative technologies at the NorSask Forest Products facility.

 Mi'gmawe'l Tplu'taqnn Incorporated